betrusted-io/xous-book/src/ch09-01-basis.md

 The FSCB refill proceeds to enumerate every page in every Basis into a single "master" record of disk usage.
 It then randomly selects pages out of the unused pages (the inverse of the disk usage record) until the FSCB is full.
 The system consumes entries out of the FSCB in random order.
 Thus the FSCB is also a wear-levelling mechanism, since free blocks are handed out in random order.

 At the implementation level, each FSCB entry is a single `u32` that tracks the physical page number of a free page plus a few bits for flags to help with journaling (as described in the `SpaceUpdate` section below).
 There is a flag for 64-bit physical addresses too, so the FSCB can be upgraded to run on a 64-bit CPU.
 The entire FSCB is exactly 2 pages long on v0.9.9 (and adjustable with a `const`).
-The structure is padded with 0's to full length regardless of the amount of actual free space recorded in it; note that a 0-record is automatically ignored due due to the `valid` flag being 0.
+The structure is padded with 0's to full length regardless of the amount of actual free space recorded in it; note that a 0-record is automatically ignored due to the `valid` flag being 0.
 The fixed-length padded structure is encrypted with AES-GCM-SIV using the `.System` Basis' data key and written to the FSCB area at a random offset.
 The FSCB is later identified by querying the first 16 bytes of every page in the FSCB area and choosing the one that is not all `0xFF`.

 ### SpaceUpdate Records